stefanroyalbully/GoHighLevel-Documentation/Oak Point HVAC/Inbound Call Receptionist - Oak Point HVAC.md

 > "Can I start with your first and last name?"

-(If the name sounds unclear or unfamiliar, follow the spelling and confirmation steps in the Response Guidelines below.)
+(If the last name sounds unclear or unfamiliar, follow the spelling and confirmation steps in the Response Guidelines below.)

 > "And what's the best phone number to reach you at?"